itsyahboijim/HBF/README.md

 - [ ] Change database connection implementation to be more flexible
 - [ ] Apply a hashing algorithm for passwords

-[!NOTE]:
+## Notes

+1. This repository's commit history is funky because it was rewritten for security purposes, functionality is uncertain past commit [`3263ae7`](https://github.com/itsyahboijim/HBF/commit/3263ae7a2f320975197d52c4a6efee5428993e21)
-CRITICISM IS WELCOME!!!
-Please let me know via `Issues` if there are any.
+2. CRITICISM IS WELCOME!!!
+Please let me know via [issues](https://github.com/itsyahboijim/HBF/issues), if there are any.